Caves, waterholes and campfires. These are the diverse spaces for intergenerational learning in a new purpose-built campus in Hamburg, Germany.

 LAVA’s design enables optimal conditions for lifelong learning: connection to outdoors, integration of green spaces, Variety and diversity of zones, fresh air and daylight, unobtrusive technical support and flexibility.

-Spaces with different levels of brightness, openness, plantings and connections to the exterior include expressive spaces (mountain top); communicative environments (watering hole) for conversations with peers; study spaces (sandpit) hands-on for applied learning; group spaces (campfire) for lectures; and introverted spaces (cave) for quiet reflection.
+Spaces with different levels of brightness, openness, plantings and connections to the exterior include expressive spaces (mountain top); communicative environments for conversations with peers (watering hole); hands-on study spaces for applied learning (sandpit); group spaces for lectures (campfire); and introverted spaces for quiet reflection (cave).

-The design is inspired by five elements in nature: waves, spirals, cells, branches and nests are applied to layouts, structural systems, ceilings and plantings.
+The design is inspired by five elements in nature - waves, spirals, cells, branches and nests - and is applied to layouts, structural systems, ceilings and plantings.